 – A layer of carrot, pepper, and sun-dried tomato

 – 1/4 tsp each ground ginger and turmeric scattered over

-– Repeat until all chickpeas, spinach, carrot, pepper, and tomatoes are used and/or your pastry case is almost full (try to end with a layer of spinach)
+– Repeat until all chickpeas, spinach, carrot, pepper, and tomatoes are used and/or your pastry case is almost full (3 layers in total of all ingredients); try to end with a layer of spinach

 – Pour over the remaining beaten eggs, and smooth as necessary to ensure they soak down evenly

 – Crumble over bits of feta cheese to cover the top about 3/4 full